d-tomerini/aiida-quantumespresso/docs/source/user_guide/calculation_plugins/ph.rst

 Inputs
 ------
-* **parent_calculation**, can either be a PW calculation to get the ground state on which to compute the phonons, or a PH calculation in case of restarts.
+* **parent_folder**, can either be a :py:class:`~aiida.orm.nodes.data.remote.RemoteData`

-  Note: There are no direct links between calculations.
-The use_parent_calculation will set a link to the RemoteFolder attached to that calculation.
-Alternatively, the method **use_parent_folder** can be used to set this link directly.
+  to get the ground state on which to compute  the phonons, or a :py:class:`~aiida.orm.nodes.data.remote.RemoteData` of a PH calculation in case of restarts.

 * **qpoints**, class :py:class:`KpointsData <aiida.orm.nodes.data.array.kpoints.KpointsData>`
   Reciprocal space points on which to build the dynamical matrices.
 Can either be